 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Also, Damsel Bombs, which is what you get when a sticky bomb manages to get stuck on a damsel.
 New players generally learn to avoid using the quick-throw button with sticky bombs if they're holding a damsel by dying to one of these.

 Every level is intended to have at least one path to the exit that is unobstructed by walls, though very occasionally one in the Mine section will be generated that is blocked.
 This (usually) ensures that players who have no bombs in their inventory can advance.

 Blackout Basement: The "I can't see a thing!" levels, which limit your view to a small circle around the Spelunker, are one of the worst hazards in the game.
-The remake is even worse; you're given a torch to carry through the level, which illuminates in a much smaller area than the flares did in the classic version.
-And you're only given one this time.
-Fortunately, you can light stationary torches on the ground so you can somewhat see your way through the level should you want to backtrack and pick up that damsel you spotted.
+The original game gives you three lit flares, while the remake gives you a single wooden torch.
+Fortunately in the latter, you can light stationary torches on the ground so you can somewhat see your way through the level should you want to backtrack and pick up that damsel you spotted.
 Certain human enemies will also be carrying torches.
 If you manage to douse your torch in water, it can be relit from a wall-mounted burning torch.

 Boring Yet Practical: Rocks do two (one in the remake) damage per hit, are reusable, are good for triggering traps safely, cannot be destroyed except by lava, and can be thrown a pretty good distance.
 With a little practice you can destroy most enemies long before they become a threat.
 The only downside is that you need to be careful not to hit yourself on the rebound.